 After the visual impression, descriptions are the second important element – so that your content can be found.
 This is where your keywords come in:

-• Include them in the title of your pins.
+- Include them in the title of your pins.

-• Make sure to include them in the title of the linked content (e.g., your blog articles), as this is also displayed via rich pins.
+- Make sure to include them in the title of the linked content (e.g., your blog articles), as this is also displayed via rich pins.

-• Use them in the picture descriptions on your website (alt tags) because these are adopted when pinning via the “Pin it” button and are not always changed by the user.
+- Use them in the picture descriptions on your website (alt tags) because these are adopted when pinning via the “Pin it” button and are not always changed by the user.

-• Name image files using keywords (e.g., “pinterest-seo-board.png”).
+- Name image files using keywords (e.g., “pinterest-seo-board.png”).

-• Describe your pins using (longtail) keywords.
+- Describe your pins using (longtail) keywords.
 According to Dan Zarrella’s analysis, the ideal length of your description is between 200 and 310 characters.

 Remarks: Despite all the need for keywords, you should not do any keyword stuffing and use as many search terms as possible for the better.
 Always remember the user’s search behavior and use synonyms or paraphrases if necessary.
-Often the user does not know which keyword would be the right one for him.
+Often, the user does not know which keyword would be the right one for him.
 Incidentally, keyword hashtags are of little relevance to Pinterest.
 They are only clickable in descriptions and then basically lead to the same search results as the search for the same word without the hashtag.
 They only make sense if they are used in campaigns and are used for assignments.

 Create Boards

 You don’t have to have many boards, but you should have at least one board.
 While creating a board, the most important part is choosing a name for the board.
 Instead of general names, you can use niche names.
 Let’s say you have a blog for reviewing books.
-You can create a board as “book recommendations”.
+You can create a board as “book recommendations.”
 However, using “book recommendations for university students” would be better.
 After creating boards, every pin should be relevant to the board.

 Schedule Pins and Post Regularly

 The ideal sharing time of each social media platform is different.
 That’s why you must be careful about posting time on Pinterest.
-After analyzing the best time to get more engagement on Pinterest, you can schedule your posts not to miss the ideal times because posting regularly is essential to have SEO friendly profile.
+After analyzing the best time to get more engagement on Pinterest, you can schedule your posts so as not to miss the ideal times because posting regularly is essential to have SEO friendly profile.
 Only in this way can you convince the algorithm and ensure your profile will be on the Discover page.

 Adjust Your Website for Pinterest